How To Adjust An Office Chair - Instructional Guide

 Sitting on the chair with your feet down and your calves a foot-space away from the edge of the chair will allow you to adjust the backrest so that it fits the small of your back.

-You should feel firm support over your lower back’s lumbar curve.
+You should feel firm posture support over your lower back lumbar curve position.

 It is possible to adjust the chair’s backrest up and down with a knob.

 As it is easier to lower the backrest while standing than to raise it while sitting, start by raising it fully while standing.

 After that, adjust the backrest until it fits snugly against your back.

 The backrest height cannot be adjusted on all chairs.